 SEI Guideline Proposed project HIGH Avoidance mitigation wherever possible.
-Minimisation The development must not mitigation - changes to project infrastructure design to be located within the limit the amount of habitat impacted; limited Goukamma Dune Thicket, development activities of low impact acceptable.
-Offset Cape Seashore and mitigation may be required for high impact activities Wetland Habitat.
+Minimisation The residential mitigation - changes to project infrastructure design to development must not be limit the amount of habitat impacted; limited located within the development activities of low impact acceptable.
+Offset Goukamma Dune Thicket, mitigation may be required for high impact activities Cape Seashore and Wetland Habitat.
 MEDIUM Minimisation and restoration mitigation - development Development within the activities of medium impact acceptable followed by Secondary Grassy Fynbos is appropriate restoration activities permissible.

-Table 5.2: Outcome of the SEL of the nroject area to faunal SCC on the nronosed project Table 5.2.
-Outcome of the set of the project area to raunal SCC on the proposed project.
+Table 5.2: Outcome of the SEI of the project area to faunal SCC on the proposed project.